discretize/discretize-guides/fractals/aetherblade/index.md

 potions:
   - id: 50082
   - id: 8887
-date: "2022-07-01T17:40:25.400Z"
+date: '2022-07-01T17:40:25.400Z'
 title: Aetherblade
 description: This is a sterile research environment.
 Leave at once.
-long_description: "The Aetherblade Fractal has you heading through rooms filled with traps and puzzles, facing off against a gang of fearsome airship pirates.
+long_description: 'The Aetherblade Fractal has you heading through rooms filled with traps and puzzles, facing off against a gang of fearsome airship pirates.
 Resulting in an encounter with the not so happy to see you Asura Frizz, and his Golems.
-Remember to bring stability, stunbreaks, and bind your dodge key to fly through this fractal."
+Remember to bring stability, stunbreaks, and bind your dodge key to fly through this fractal.'
 image: images/header_old.jpg
 api: 2948
 difficulties: